ecclesias-de/matrix-chart/README.md

 This repo contains the base charts, for our matrix setup(s).

 It is intended to be used as a multi tenant setup.
 Where each tenant gets is own synapse (homesever) and element (web client).
-All per tenant services are defined inside the matrix chart.
 Shared servers (e.g. the Push Gateway) get there own chart.
+All per tenant services were/still are defined inside the matrix chart.
+Element already is in its own chart.
+They should be split into multiple charts.
+Thats better for updating production release.
+As you can be sure to not restart the wrong service accidentally.

 Out setup is indented to be used with tine as a data source.
 These features are provided by tine
 + tine is used as open id provider for sso